Azure/aml-run/README.md

 The Azure Machine Learning Run action will allow you to submit a run (Estimator, ML Pipeline, ScriptRunConfig or AutoMLConfig) to your Azure Machine Learning Workspace.
 To submit a run, you have to define
 1. Your python file(s) that should run remotely and
 2.
     a) Either a python script (default `code/train/run_config.py`) which includes a function (default ` def main(workspace):`) that describes your run that you want to submit.
-The python script gets the workspace object injected and has to return one of the following objects:
+The python script gets the [workspace object](https://docs.microsoft.com/en-us/python/api/azureml-core/azureml.core.workspace(class)?view=azure-ml-py) injected and has to return one of the following objects:
     - [Estimator](https://docs.microsoft.com/en-us/python/api/azureml-train-core/azureml.train.estimator.estimator?view=azure-ml-py)
     - [TensorFlow Estimator](https://docs.microsoft.com/en-us/python/api/azureml-train-core/azureml.train.dnn.tensorflow?view=azure-ml-py)
     - [PyTorch Estimator](https://docs.microsoft.com/en-us/python/api/azureml-train-core/azureml.train.dnn.pytorch?view=azure-ml-py)